 To find out if you are eligible to make a food poisoning claim, get in touch with one of our advisors.

 Food poisoning claims must be started within the personal injury claims time limit.
 This is generally three years from the date of the food poisoning or the date it could be connected to negligence as set by the Limitation Act 1980.
-However, there are circumstances that will suspend the personal injury claims time limit.
+However, there are circumstances that will suspend the time limit for making a personal injury claim.
 These include:

 - If a person under the age of 18 suffers food poisoning, the time limit is suspended until their 18th birthday.
 However, while the food poisoning claims time limit is suspended, a litigation friend could be appointed to start a claim for food poisoning compensation on their behalf.